lacework/terraform-provider-lacework/website/docs/index.html.markdown

 * `api_secret` - (Optional) This is a Lacework API access secret.
 It must be provided, but it can also be sourced from the `LW_API_SECRET` environment variable, or via the configuration file if `profile` is specified.

+* `subaccount` - (Optional) The sub-account name inside your organization (for organization administrators only).
+It can also be sourced from the `LW_SUBACCOUNT` environment variable, or via the configuration file if `profile` is specified.

 -> **Note:** To generate a set of API access keys follow [this documentation](https://support.lacework.com/hc/en-us/articles/360011403853-Generate-API-Access-Keys-and-Tokens).